DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	in each subfolder -- use separate subfolders for multiple runs.
 The naming of the DEF and Verilog files does not matter.

 	To get started, you could reproduce the results documented in our TCHES paper listed in [Context](#context).
 Toward that end, you want to obtain the best results from the external link given in
 	[Content](#content).
 Even before that, you could just run the benchmark design files as is, to obtain the baseline references.
-Continuing the above example, you would want to to:
+Continuing the above example, you would want to:
 	`cp benchmarks/_release/_final/sha256/design.{def,v} data/AIC/CUEDA/sha256/downloads/run_001/`

 	As indicated, you can arrange multiple runs at once.
 For example, to run all benchmarks for baseline evaluation, you could do: